dougeby/IntuneDocs/InTuneDocs/DeployUse/create-and-deploy-mobile-app-management-policies-with-microsoft-intune.md

 > * To deploy manage apps, you must create a MAM policy in the Intune admin console.
 In this case, you may want to create MAM policies in both the Intune admin console and the Azure portal: Intune admin console to make sure you have the ability to deploy managed apps, Azure portal because it is the new admin console that has all the MAM policy settings.

-> * If you create MAM policies on both Intune admin console and Azure portal, the policy that is created in the Azure portal is applied when the app is accessed.
+> * If you create MAM policies on both Intune admin console and Azure portal, the policy that is created in the Azure portal is applied to the apps.

 To see a list of policy settings supported for Android and iOS platforms, select one of the following: